top of page

 • experienced an internal safety failure

-Determining what caused a firearm discharge may require extensive forensic analysis, engineering review, and preservation of evidence.
+Determining what caused a firearm discharge may require extensive forensic analysis and engineering review.
+Preservation of evidence is essential.

 Modern firearms are commonly designed with internal safety systems intended to reduce the risk of unintended discharge events.
-Some claims allege that these safety mechanisms failed or did not operate as intended.
+These safety mechanisms sometimes fail or do not operate as intended.

 A drop-fire allegation generally involves claims that a firearm discharged after being dropped, bumped, or impacted without intentional trigger activation.